- SCU Home Page

 Kevin Yonkers-Talz, M.Ed., M.S.

-Co-Director, Casa de la Solidaridad
+Co-Founder and Co-Director, Casa de la Solidaridad

 Trena Yonkers-Talz, M.Ed., M.S.

-Co-Director, Casa de la Solidaridad
+Co-Founder and Co-Director, Casa de la Solidaridad

 Trena loves how working with the Casa program enables her to connect her vocations as a mom and as an educator.
 She loves being mom to her four daughters (Sophia, Grace, Hannah, and Emma).
 With the Casa program, she most enjoys spending time in the praxis site communities with the students.
 In both of her jobs, she is constantly learning about life and love and being reminded how alive God is in our world.
 Her academic interests lie in college student development theory and liberation/feminist theology.
 She studied accounting as an undergrad at Grand Valley State University and received her M.S. in college student personnel services from Miami University and an M.Ed. in religious education from Boston College.
 She also enjoys running, baking cookies, and exploring Central America with her family.
 Trena also has a strong connection to her roots in Hastings, Michigan, where she grew up on a goat, sheep, and asparagus farm.
 Trena and Kevin worked with Jesuit Volunteers: International in Belize, Central America for two years prior to their work in El Salvador.
-They are the co-founders of the Casa de la Solidaridad which began in 1999.

 Community Coordinator, Casa Romero